 - Receive reimbursement for travel and food expenses

 - Use a fully furnished office at RTB headquarters

 - Build relationships with the RTB scholars and staff

 - Grow in your understanding of Christian apologetics and apply it to your discipline

 - Stay in our fully furnished, 1,683-square-foot townhome just a few miles away from RTB headquarters

-If you would like more information about the Visiting Scholar Program, please contact our Scholar Community Assistant.
+If you would like more information about the Visiting Scholar Program, please contact our Scholar Community Coordinator.